 EMP Goal 4.1 focuses on starting the transition to net zero carbon new construction.
 The NJCEP EE programs for new construction directly address this strategy.
 The BPU anticipates that a redesigned New Construction Program will launch later in FY23 and will include an improved platform that replaces and improves the existing Residential New Construction (“RNC”), Commercial & Industrial (“C&I”) Buildings - New Construction (“C&I NC” or “SmartStart NC”), C&I Buildings: Pay for Performance - New Construction (“P4P NC”), and C&I Buildings - Customer Tailored Energy Efficiency Program - New Construction (“CTEEP NC”) Programs.
 The redesigned New Construction Program is expected to incorporate multiple new components – including a single point of entry, an optimized program process flow, an increased depth of scope, and three pathways to participation (bundled, streamlined, and high performance) – and will be developed through input from public stakeholders during FY23.

 EMP Goal 4.2 focuses on starting the transition to electrify existing oil- and propane-fueled buildings.
 The BPU is assessing cost-effectiveness of heat pump adoption in various scenarios, with an eye toward prioritizing electrification of oil- and propane-fueled buildings.
 In particular, BPU is working with the investor-owned utility companies to develop electrification incentives for low-income residential customers through the Comfort Partners program for launch later in FY23.
-In addition, discussions are underway among the BPU, Rate Counsel, and the investor-owned utility companies about expansion of rebates and incentives to support this transition that could be offered as part of utility EE programs for existing buildings.
+In addition, discussions are underway among the BPU, the New Jersey Division of Rate Counsel (“Rate Counsel”), and the investor-owned utility companies about expansion of rebates and incentives to support this transition that could be offered as part of utility EE programs for existing buildings.

 State Facilities Initiative

-The State Facilities Initiative identifies and implements EE projects in State-owned facilities or State-sponsored projects with the objective of producing energy and cost savings.
-The funding provided to the State Facilities Initiative is directly in line with EMP Goals 3.3.5 and 4.1.1.
+The State Facilities Initiative (“SFI”) identifies and implements EE projects in State-owned facilities or State-sponsored projects with the objective of producing energy and cost savings.
+The funding provided to the SFI is directly in line with EMP Goals 3.3.5 and 4.1.1.
 EMP Goal 3.3.5 seeks to “[i]mprove energy efficiency in, and retrofit state buildings to, a high performance standard.”
 EMP Goal 4.1.1 addresses electrifying State facilities.

-The Energy Capital Committee (“ECC”), consisting of members from the Department of Treasury (“Treasury”) and the BPU’s Division of State Energy Services (“SES”), coordinates these projects based on evaluation of capital costs and anticipated energy savings.
+The Energy Capital Committee (“ECC”), consisting of members from the New Jersey Department of Treasury (“Treasury”) and SES, coordinates these projects based on evaluation of capital costs and anticipated energy savings.
 SES works with agencies, the Office of Management and Budget, and the Division of Property Management and Construction (“DPMC”) to help identify the projects that are viable to move forward and impact energy consumption.
 In FY23, no new funding has been requested but funds have been reallocated based on updated project timelines.

-The BPU and Treasury first partnered through an MOU in February 2017 to upgrade the Hughes Justice Complex and the Department of Environmental Protection (“DEP”).
-In November 2019, the Board entered into a Memorandum of Understanding (“MOU”) with DPMC to establish criteria for selecting and allocating funds on the designated priority list (“2019 MOU”).
+The BPU and Treasury first partnered through an MOU in February 2017 to upgrade the Hughes Justice Complex and the New Jersey Department of Environmental Protection (“DEP”).
+In November 2019, the Board entered into an MOU with DPMC to establish criteria for selecting and allocating funds on the designated priority list (“2019 MOU”).
 This allowed for increased State facility projects and a prioritized pipeline of future upgrades.
 Projects will meet one or more of the following criteria: (a) improvements, upgrades, and replacements of air handling and movement systems; (b) lighting and equipment upgrades and replacements; (c) boiler, chiller, and HVAC replacements; (d) lighting and building controls; (e) RE and EE systems at all State facilities; and (f) injection of funding for State facility projects outside of the ECC domain that have an EE or RE component but are stalled due to lack of funding.

 Following the guidelines established in the 2019 MOU, SES will continue to develop projects.
-Projects will be considered by the Board under separate Board Order.